 As has been seen, the year 1830, the year in which Ricketts presented the East Indians' Petition to Parliament, was inopportune because the House of Commons was preoccupied with matters of more immediate national urgency.
 There was a wave of public opinion sweeping over England in favour of the emancipation of the masses from the despotism of the aristocracy, the landed gentry, and the capitalist.
 It culminated in the Reform Bill of 1832, and in other parliamentary measures which ameliorated the condition of factory labourers and miners, and ransomed slaves in the colonies from the cruel thraldom of inhuman masters.
-The Parliament effected these social and political reforms was naturally prepared to rectify defects in systems of government and trade in India.
-Indeed, a period of progress had set in, and within five years of Ricketts' feturn to India, a series of events happened wlich, though they promoted the well-being of the larger number, and were symptomatic of a higher civilisation, nevertheless operated for the most part to involve Anglo-Indians in increased difficulties.
-The more important of these events were (1) the passing of Act 3 and 4, William IV, C. 85 more familiarly known as the Act for the Renewal of the Company's Charter, 1833: (2) the opening of the overland route to India: (3) the liberation of slaves in India: and (4) the collapse of Indian banking houses.
+The Parliament that effected these social and political reforms was naturally prepared to rectify defects in systems of government and trade in India.
+Indeed, a period of progress had set in, and within five years of Ricketts's return to India, a series of events happened which, though they promoted the good of the larger number, and were symptomatic of a higher civilisation, nevertheless operated for the most part to involve.
+Anglo Indians in increased difficulties.
+The more important of these events were (1) 'the passing of Act 3 and 4, William IV, C. 85 more familiarly known as the Act for the Renewal of the Company's Charter, 1833: (2) the opening of the overland route to India: (3) the liberation of slaves in India: and (4) the collapse of Indian banking houses.

-(1) The Renewal of the Company's Charter in 1833-The object of this Act was to effect an arrangement with the East India Company for the better government of His Majesty's Indian Territories.
-By it the East India Company was required to confine its activities solely to the governing of Indiathe superintendence, direction, and control of the whole civil and military government being vested in the Governor-General of India in Council.
+• (1) The Renewal of the Company's Charter. in 1833.-The object of the Act mentioned towards the close of the last paragraph was to effect an arrangement with the East India Company for the better government of His Majesty's Indian Terri-By it the East India Company tories. was required to confine its activities solely to the governing of India-the superintendence, direction, and control of the whole civil and military government being vested in the Governor-General of India in Council.
 The Company ceased to be a commercial body whether in India or China, trade with which countries was thrown open to every British subject.
 Sanction was given to such subjects to acquire landed property in any part of British Indian territories.
-Section enacted-and this was in part a result of the East Indians' Petition-that "no native of the said territories, nor any natural born subject of

-His Majesty resident therein, shall by reason of his religion, place of birth, descent, colour, or any of them be disabled from holding any place, office, or employment under the said Company."
-A committee designated "The Indian Law Commission" was appointed to codify criminal law and procedure, "due regard being had to the distinction of caste, difference of religion, and the manners and opinions prevailing among different races."
-Finally, steps were to be taken for the abolition of slavery in India.
+Section 87 enacted-and this doubtless was not uninfluenced by the East Indians' Petition -that "no native of the said territories, nor any natural born subject of His Majesty resident therein, shall, by reason of his religion, place of birth, descent, colour, or any of them be disabled from holding any place, office, or employment under the said Company."
+A committee designated "The Indian Law Commission" was appointed to codify criminal law and procedure, "due regard being had to the distinction of caste, difference of religion, and the manners and opinions prevailing among differentraces."
+Finally, steps were to be taken for the aboliton of slavery in India.